janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

 https://youtu.be/ULK-bejEP4k

+/assets/images/

 I am not an electronics, programming or espHome expert.
 I have been searching and getting inspiration from videos.
 What I am is a big fan of Home Assistant with a multitude of home automation devices, even addicted :).

 I do a RC FPV Car with espHome in a nodemcuv2 8266 board.

 Pros:
-  - go around the house
+  - Go around the house
-  - gossip and annoy my dog
+  - Gossip and annoy my dog

 Cons:
  - Lot of lag camera and buttons